likewise/newhopearm/cm0/README.md

 # Troubleshooting

-During testing we encountered two pitfalls the code can run into.
+Due to the usage of two different libraries we encountered two pitfalls the code can run into.
+These errors only occur during testing.
+A single library usage for a real world application would not suffer these shortcomings.

 * We experienced that the host scripts and the code on the Cortex-M0 get out of sync.
 In this case `make runClient` should be called, which will prompt `> Waiting for signal..`.
 If the rest button is pressed the host and Cortex-M0 should be in sync again.